If you’re looking for alternative search engines to Google, then here are my top more ethical search engines that you might want to try too.

+Search engines are often what we turn to first for information.
 Google will know if you’re looking for a job or if you’ve lost your job.
 It will know if you think you might be pregnant or if you think you might be in labour.
 If you’re ill, Google will know.
 Google will know your interests and hobbies.
 And Google will perhaps know some things you’d rather not share with even your closest friends.
 Say, for example, if you discovered your other half has a thing for wearing ladies’ underwear then chances are Google would know about it first!

-Best Alternative Search Engines
+The Best Alternative Ethical Search Engines To Know

 Here are my top alternative ethical search engines that contribute to a better world.
-From planting trees to those with a zero-tracking policy, do take a look.
+From planting trees to those with a zero-tracking policy, do take a look: